 2013 GHG Emissions Trend in City of Winnipeg Buildings and Operations

 Source: 2016 update on Corporate Climate Change Action Plan

 Community-Wide Climate Change

-Although the City has made a commitment to reduce community-wide emissions by 6% below 1998 levels, this GHG target does not yet include an action plan or timeline.
+Although the City made a commitment to reduce community-wide emissions by 6% below 1998 levels, this GHG target did not yet include an action plan or timeline.
 To address this gap, the City updated its community emissions inventory and forecast to provide a baseline from which to establish emission reduction targets.
 The technical report that describes this work is the City of Winnipeg Community 2011 GHG Inventory and Forecast which was presented to City Council in November 2016.
-This Report identifies that Winnipeggers are responsible for emitting more than 5,300,000 tonnes of CO2e (carbon dioxide equivalents) per year.
-Furthermore, this Report provides a summary of the incremental impact of implementing several emission reduction opportunities via a low carbon path to 2050.
+This report identified that Winnipeggers are responsible for emitting more than 5,300,000 tonnes of CO2e (carbon dioxide equivalents) per year.
+Furthermore, this Report provided a summary of the incremental impact of implementing several emission reduction opportunities via a low carbon path to 2050.

 If you would like more information about climate change, here are some helpful resources:

 Climate Change Connection aims to build awareness and to empower Manitobans to take action and reduce their greenhouse gas emissions - both individually and as a community.